sirupsen/contestrus/README.md

 Development should be done in a Vagrant box so all development environments closely reflect production environments and other developers' environments.

-Run `vagrant up` to create an Ubuntu 13.04 box for local development.
+Run `vagrant up --provision` to create an Ubuntu 13.04 box for local development.
 This will run a provision script also used for production to install:

 * Basic packages (openssl, libxml2, lxc, ..)